Jman-Github/Universal-ReVanced-Manager/README.md

   - Per-bundle deselect button
   - Patch profiles button to save patch selections and option states per app
   - Latest patch bundle changelogs shown in bundle info
+- 🧭 **Bundle Recommendation Picker**: Choose per-bundle suggested versions or override with any other supported version
+- 🔍 **Suggestion Toggle on Select-App**: Bundle suggestions are grouped behind a toggle with inline dialogs to view additional supported versions
+- 🧹 **Official Bundle Management**: Delete the Official ReVanced patch bundle from the Patch Bundles tab and restore it from Advanced settings
+- 📝 **Export Filename Templates**: Configure a filename template for exported patched APKs with placeholders for app and patch metadata

 ### 📦 App Patching Flow
 - 🧠 **Downloaded App Source**: Added a "Downloaded apps" source in the select source screen when patching.
 If the manager has cached an APK from a downloader plugin, you can pick it directly from there.
 This option only appears when that app is available